What is Graduate School?

 - work experience via internships, teaching, or research

 - Master's degrees are offered in many fields of study.
-Some are designed to lead to a doctoral degree while others are the "terminal" degree for a profession (e.g., Master of Library Science; Master of Business Administration).
+Some are designed to lead to a doctoral degree while others are the "terminal" degree for a profession (e.g., Master of Library Science and Master of Business Administration).
 For full-time students, completing a master's degree usually takes 2 years.

 - Doctoral degrees are the highest degrees possible.
-They usually require the creation of new knowledge via independent research - be it basic or applied.
+They usually require the creation of new knowledge via independent research.
 Including the time it takes to write and defend a dissertation, this degree may take anywhere from 5-7 years to complete.

 For information on locating graduate programs that meet your needs, see: How do I choose a school?